dustinwicker/dustinwicker.github.io/_posts/2020-06-04-heart-disease-detection.md

 * Setting the target variable ("num") to a binary range as previous studies have done

 ## Exploratory Data Analysis
-The following two images provide a sample of the analysis performed.
+The following three images provide a sample of the analysis performed.

 ![Heatmap of Continous Predictor Variables](/assets/img/heatmap_continous_predictor_variables.png "Heatmap of Continous Predictor Variables")